NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 Preparing the Environment
 =========================

-You can now create the run folders, install the software and download the data that are needed to run the simulation and verification.
+You will now create the run folders, install the software and download the data that are needed to run the simulation and verification.
 You will only need to perform these steps once.
 The following sections instruct you to issue numerous DOS commands in a Windows "Command Prompt" shell.